Confidence sets for phylogenetic trees: Acknowledgements

 \section{Acknowledgements}

-The author is indebted to Professor Tom Nye of Newcastle University, who most kindly made available the code that underpins his PCA methods \cite{nye11,Nye:2014eh}, which assisted immensely in the implementation of the log map function.
-Additional thanks to John Bunge for suggestions that significantly clarified the exposition; Phil Spinks for encouragement and providing the turtle trees of Section~\ref{turtles}; Giles Hooker and Marty Wells for funding that enabled completion of the project; and Sidney Resnick and Louis Billera for their support of the investigation and helpful suggestions at a formative stage.
+The author is indebted to Professor Tom Nye of Newcastle University, who most kindly made available the code that underpins his PCA methods \citep{nye11,Nye:2014eh}, which assisted immensely in the implementation of the log map function.
+Many thanks to John Bunge for suggestions that significantly clarified the exposition; Phil Spinks for the turtle trees of Section~\ref{turtles}; Megan Owen for many careful and constructive comments on an earlier draft; Giles Hooker and Marty Wells for funding that enabled completion of the project; and Sidney Resnick and Louis Billera for their support of the investigation and helpful suggestions at a formative stage.
+Two referees' thoughtful comments substantially improved every component of this manuscript and their time and care spent reviewing is very much appreciated.